For anyone looking to join the fast-paced, quickly growing tech industry, coding bootcamps are the most efficient way to get there.

 Regardless of the languages or skills you intend to learn, immersing yourself in a coding environment will be helpful for any upcoming course.
 It’s significantly less difficult to learn additional coding languages when you become familiar with others.

-The second coding bootcamp prep we offer is App Academy Open.
+The second coding bootcamp prep we offer is App Academy Open, one of the best free coding bootcamps.
 Though not explicitly designed to be a prep course, App Academy Open is available to anyone, anywhere, entirely for free.
-You’ll learn our Campus Software Engineering course curriculum at your own pace and grow familiar with working in coding environments.
+You’ll learn our campus Software Engineering course curriculum at your own pace and grow familiar with working in coding environments.
 This skill is undoubtedly one of the most important to flex before starting your coding bootcamp.

 2. Improve your typing skills.